BRIT School: History

-The school was founded in 1991 under the auspices of the City Technology Colleges (CTC) initiative with sponsorship from the British Record Industry Trust (BRIT).
-Each year the BRIT Awards Music Ceremony raises money, some of which is used to help the continuing sponsorship of the school along with other music charities.
+By 2017, alumni of the school had sold a combined 125 million albums.

-The school recognises that most of its students intend to make a career in the arts, entertainment and communications industries, but the school expects all to follow full-time courses to completion.
-It has two professional theatres, the Obie Theatre, which can seat audiences of up to 324 and standing audiences up to 500; and the BRIT Theatre, which opened in January 2012 and seats audiences of up to 280.
-There are also various dance studios, musical theatre studios, and TV and radio studios.
+YouTube Music funded a Television Studio that opened in 2019 for Film & Media Production students.
+This was in response to the student-run show "The BRIT Live" which airs on the BRIT School's YouTube channel, giving the students their own studio and control room for broadcasting.

-YouTube Music funded a new Television Studio that opened in 2019 for Film & Media Production students.
-This was in response to the student-run show "The BRIT Live" which airs on the BRIT School's YouTube channel, giving the students their own studio and control room to broadcast from.
+In 2022, the school was awarded a PRS for Music heritage award for shaping UK Art and culture for 30 years.

 Entry requirements

 Entry to any of the school's courses is initially by application.
 If applicants meet the initial entry criteria, they may then be invited to interview or workshop in their chosen focus (strand) (either film and media production (FMP), Applied Theatre, dance, digital arts, music, music technology, musical theatre, production arts, theatre, or visual arts & design), for sixth-form entry students, plus a meeting with relevant tutors.
 Entry to the music course also includes aural and music theory tests and an audition, with entry to the dance, theatre, visual art & design, and musical theatre courses also including audition rounds.
 The school is known for being selective in its admissions and though it has a large catchment area, students outside this area are granted a place only if they show unusual merit.

-A 2011 BBC News article discussed whether students who are accepted by the school get an unfair advantage in creative arts industries over those who did not.
+An article by BBC News published in 2011 discussed whether students who are accepted by the school get an unfair advantage in creative arts industries over those who did not.